Diss track: Origin and early examples

+Reggae musician Lee "Scratch" Perry was known for writing tracks that insulted his former musical collaborators.
+One prominent example was the 1967 song "Run for Cover", directed at producer Coxsone Dodd.
+Another example was "People Funny Boy", a 1968 track which attacked Jamaican reggae producer Joe Gibbs; Gibbs would respond later in the year on the track "People Grudgeful".
+Perry's 1973 track "Cow Thief Skank" was a diss against fellow record producer Niney the Observer, who was feuding with Perry at the time.

 John Lennon of the Beatles wrote "Sexy Sadie", a song released on the band's 1968 album The Beatles, as a diss track aimed at Maharishi Mahesh Yogi, a guru who he felt had been a let-down to them.
 The original lyrics specifically targeted him, but at the request of George Harrison the lyrics became more vague.

-Lennon's "How Do You Sleep?"
-(1971), from his solo album Imagine, is another prototypical example of a diss track.
-Lennon had the impression that the song "Too Many People" from Paul McCartney's Ram (1971) was a dig at him, something McCartney later admitted.
-Lennon thought that other songs on the album, such as "3 Legs", contained similar attacks, and the back cover of Ram, showing one stag beetle mounting another, has been described by McCartney as indicative of how he felt treated by the other members of the Beatles.
-As a result, Lennon's "How Do You Sleep?" indirectly mocked McCartney's musicianship.
+Lennon continued writing diss tracks after the break-up of the Beatles; his most forceful such song was "How Do You Sleep?", from his 1971 solo album Imagine.
+Lennon had the impression that the song "Too Many People" from Paul McCartney's Ram (1971) was a dig at him, something McCartney later admitted, and that other songs on the album, such as "3 Legs", contained similar attacks.
+As a result, Lennon wrote "How Do You Sleep?" to indirectly mock McCartney's musicianship.
 While McCartney is never mentioned in the song, the many references make clear he is the target, particularly in the lyrics "The only thing you done was yesterday/And since you've gone you're just another day", the first lyric being a reference to The Beatles' 1965 song "Yesterday" and the second line referring to McCartney's 1971 song "Another Day".

+The 1974 song "Sweet Home Alabama" by Lynyrd Skynyrd deliberately insults Neil Young for his criticism of Alabama in the song "Southern Man".
+Young admitted later "I didn't like my words when I wrote them.
+They are accusatory and condescending."

-The opening track on Queen's album A Night at the Opera, "Death on Two Legs (Dedicated to...)", is a prime example of a hard rock diss track, directed toward the band's former manager.
-The Sex Pistols recorded two diss tracks: “New York”, aimed at The New York Dolls, and “E.M.I.”, aimed at their former record label EMI.
+The Sex Pistols are another group who recorded several diss tracks, including "New York", aimed at The New York Dolls, and "E.M.I.", aimed at their former record label EMI.

-Wild Man Fischer wrote a song called "Frank" in 1980, which was aimed at his former record producer Frank Zappa, who enabled him to record his debut album An Evening with Wild Man Fischer (1969) but afterwards broke all contact when the mentally disturbed Fischer threw a bottle at Zappa's infant daughter and missed.
-Dr. Demento once played "Frank" when Zappa was a guest on his show and to his amazement Zappa turned absolutely livid with anger when he heard it, even threatening the radio host to never ever play this song again on the air.